 Best Mesh Access Point

 The final product on our list of best wireless access points is the Ubiquiti UAP-Ac-M-US Unifi Mesh WAP.
 It's a high-performance WAP designed for both indoor and outdoor use.
 Highly functional and efficient, this Wi-Fi extender comes with two RP-SMA connectors that can be used with the dual-radio Omni-directional antennas it comes with.
-You can also use them with other connectorized antennas to create a customized pattern shaping.
-Like the other Ubiquiti access points on our list, this mesh Wi-Fi extender features remote firmware upgrade and can be controlled via a single control plane.
+You can also use them with other antennas to create customized pattern shaping.
+Like the other Ubiquiti access points on our list, this mesh Wi-Fi extender supports remote firmware updates and can be controlled via a single control plane.

 The Ubiquiti UAP-AC-M-US uses the 802.11ac protocol and features 2x2 MIMO functionality.
 This allows you to get robust network connectivity across all devices.
 You can also use this Wi-Fi extender as a hotspot and control it via the guest portal.
 It comes with four Gigabit Ethernet ports and also supports PoE.
 If you're looking for an enterprise WAP capable of working outdoors and indoors, this is one of the most ideal and reasonably priced access points you can buy.

 There are many reasons why you may want to get a WAP for your home office or your small business.
 Whether you’re experiencing network slowdowns, dead spots, or low coverage, the access points in our review above are capable of handling these issues.
 You’ll be able to connect them to your router, stream HD videos, and even play games while enjoying consistent speeds across multiple devices.

 Simply read through their pros and cons, make comparisons, and check out their specs to determine the ideal one for you.
 We’ve also shared some tips above on some of the necessary factors to consider when choosing wireless access points.If you liked our article on access points, please share and comment below what your favorite product is.